FABLE-3DXRD/xrd_simulator/README.rst

                                               structure_factor=False,
                                               method="project")

-The resulting rendered detector frame looks something like this:
+The resulting rendered detector frame will look something like the below.
+Note that the positions of the diffraction spots may vary as the crystal orientations were randomly generated!:

    .. code:: python